usergeek/canistergeek-demo-ui/README.md

 Canistergeek Demo UI is a sample frontend application that utilizes [Canistergeek-IC-JS](https://github.com/usergeek/canistergeek-ic-js).

+> Canistergeek-IC-JS should be used together with [Canistergeek-IC-Motoko](https://github.com/usergeek/canistergeek-ic-motoko) - open-source tool for Internet Computer to track your project canisters cycles and memory status.

 ## Running the project locally

 If you want to test your project locally, you can start a development server with: